equicktruth-ctrl/WebPortfolio/README.md

 # Portfolio Website

 This portfolio highlights my journey from C-Store management into IT, remote work, and data annotation.
-It’s designed as a single-page site with added sections for contact, certifications, and technical content, then expandable with a blog for tutorials and professional updates.
+It’s designed as a single-page site with added sections for contact, certifications, and technical content, then expandable with a evolvng blog for tutorials and professional updates.

 ## Structure